 Board experience.
 Some boards routinely assign new board members to the audit committee.
 One director favorably recollected assignment to the audit committee upon joining one board: "I certainly learned a lot very quickly."
 But one lead director reported "a shift away from using the audit committee as training for new board members."
 Some boards require new directors to serve on the board for a set period of time, perhaps six months to one year, before they can join the audit committee.
-Other boards have noted a challenge in finding new board members willing or able to serve on the audit committee.
-Members observed that there are directors who will refuse to serve on the audit committee because of time commitment, liability exposure, or reputational risk; others are active executives at companies that prefer that their officers avoid audit committee service for the same reasons.
+Other boards have noted a challenge in finding new board members willing or able to serve on the audit committee because of time commitment, liability exposure, or reputational risk; others are active executives at companies that prefer that their officers avoid audit committee service for the same reasons.
 "Should we let a director serve on the board with those limits?" one audit chair asked.
 "I think it is unfair to the board if a director is unwilling to serve in any role that the board deems necessary."